ibm-garage/infrastructure-scripts/examples/F5-BIG-IP/README.md

 ## Procedure

 You will need to run two terraform scripts.
-The first is in the infrastructure folder and the second is in the F5 folder.
-This is because the F5 terraform is not designed to be included as a module.
+The first is in the infrastructure folder and the second is in the F5-BIG-IP folder.
+This is because the F5 BIG-IP terraform is not designed to be included as a module.

 1. Clone this repository
 1. Change directories to the `infrastructure` folder